-Iran is host to 800,000 refugees, 780,000 of which come from Afghanistan.
+Iran is host to 840,000 refugees, 820,000 of whom come from Afghanistan.
 The countries share a border that runs more than 550 miles, which speaks to the larger Afghan population in Iran: In addition to refugees, there are approximately 3.2 million Afghans in the country, an estimated half of whom are undocumented.
-The numbers and overall situation are expected to change as the crisis in Afghanistan continues to develop.
+The numbers and overall situation are expected to change as the crisis in Afghanistan continues to develop and worsen.

-Nearly all of the 866,000 refugees currently living in Bangladesh are stateless Rohingya, who began seeking asylum en masse in 2017 after violence broke out in Myanmar’s Rakhine State.
-This concentration has made the Bangladeshi city of Cox’s Bazar home to the world’s largest refugee camp.
+Virtually all of the 929,000 refugees currently living in Bangladesh are stateless Rohingya, who began seeking asylum en masse in 2017 after violence broke out in Myanmar’s Rakhine State.
+In that time, the city of Cox’s Bazar has become home to the world’s largest refugee camp.

 Bangladesh has also been hit especially hard by climate change, with increasingly severe weather patterns — especially in monsoon season.
 These risks are magnified among refugee communities, who live in informal housing that is routinely destroyed by flood and fire.
 The close quarters have also made the transmission of diseases like COVID-19 a major concern.

-While Sudan is the fifth largest country of asylum for refugees (with 1.04 million registered), it’s also a country that’s producing an increasing number of refugees.
-The country is host to the 737,000 refugees from South Sudan — but nearly the same amount of Sudanese refugees have fled the country due to ongoing violence, drought, and famine.
-Because most refugees end up in a neighbouring country, this also means that there are 270,000 Sudanese refugees currently hosted in South Sudan.
+While Sudan is one of the largest countries of asylum for refugees (1.11 million as of 2022), it’s also the country of origin for one of the world’s largest refugee crises.
+It’s host to over 807,000 refugees from South Sudan — but even more Sudanese refugees have fled the country due to ongoing violence and instability.
+Because most refugees end up in a neighbouring country, this also means that there are 310,000 Sudanese refugees currently hosted in South Sudan.

-Pakistan’s refugee population of 1,438,955 is almost entirely from Afghanistan (1,438,432).
-Many have lived in their host community for decades, initially fleeing the decade-long Soviet-Afghan War.
-The country experienced a dramatic increase of Afghan refugees in 2001, many settling in the Balochistan province, just across the border.
+Pakistan’s refugee population of 1,539,554 million refugees is almost entirely from Afghanistan: 1,539,046.
+Many have lived in the country for decades, initially fleeing the decadelong Soviet-Afghan War.
+The country experienced a dramatic increase of Afghan refugees in 2001, many settling in the Balochistan province just across the border.
 The protracted nature of these displacements means that many refugee families have lived in compromised living circumstances for generations.
 Climate change and, more recently, COVID-19 have further complicated matters, as the coastal Balochistan province is prone to floods and pandemic-related border closures have affected communities and economies in both Pakistan and Afghanistan.

-Concern has worked in Pakistan since 2001, when we responded to that year’s increase of Afghan refugees.
-Since then, we’ve developed long-term programs in Balochistan, Punjab, and KPK province aimed at disaster risk reduction, financial security, and water and sanitation.
+Concern has worked in Pakistan since 2001.
+Since then, we’ve developed long-term programmes in Balochistan, Punjab, and KPK province, each aimed at disaster risk reduction, financial security, and water and sanitation.

 Concern’s response to the world’s displacement crisis is in keeping with the Comprehensive Refugee Response Framework, approved by all 193 Member States of the United Nations in September 2016.